 [a] party to the combination has recorded continuous and significant ordinary losses or has excess debt or is unable to obtain finance for working capital and it is obvious that the party would be highly likely to go bankrupt and exit the market in the near future without the business combination.
 Moreover, it is difficult to find any business operator that can rescue the party with a combination that would have less impact on competition than the business operator that is the other party to the combination.

-Based on this failing firm defence, the JFTC cleared the proposed acquisition of shares of Showa Aluminium KK by Toyo Aluminium KK (JFTC press release dated 28 December 2010).
+Based on this failing-firm defence, the JFTC cleared the proposed acquisition of shares of Showa Aluminum KK by Toyo Aluminium KK (press release of the JFTC on 28 December 2010).

 Prior consultation procedure